OBJECTIVES & ACTIVITIES

 The policy of the Warden and Fellows in respect of awarding grants is consistent with the furtherance of the Charity's objectives.
 Scholarships and most prizes and similar awards are awarded on the basis of merit and the individual's educational ability; bursaries and other similar awards are determined on the basis of need.

-The College's Statutes also make provision for sixteen boys, called Quiristers, to sing at Chapel services and this inheritance is still maintained with the Quiristers currently receiving 50% remission of fees at Pilgrims' School at an annual cost to the College of £158,000 (2009: £150,000).
-This automatic remission will reduce to 40% from September 2011, and a fund-raising campaign to provide bursary support for Quiristers has commenced.
+The College's Statutes also make provision for sixteen boys, called Quiristers, to sing at Chapel services and this inheritance is still maintained.
+Quiristers currently receive 40% remission of fees at Pilgrims' School at an annual cost to the College of £198,000 (2013: £175,000).
+This includes bursary support of £17,000 (2013: £6,000) for three specific pupils as a result of means testing.

 All boys in the top three years take part in Community Service, which operates in two forms.
 School Service (SS) activities include helping to coach junior sport, helping in the School’s numerous libraries and archives, contributing to school publications, helping with various choirs and music recording, working in the QEII Theatre and Angelus Gallery, dog walking, helping with the College’s website and intranet and in designing, preparing and delivering a series of science demonstrations to primary school children in the local area.